Debt Camel

 Send your bank statements with your complaint.
 If you haven’t got them all, send ones you do have and set about asking your bank for the rest, then send those.
 You are more likely to win a complaint if you send them, especially if you only had a few loans.

-Don’t be worried because your bank statements show a lot of gambling.
-Here is one case Ombudsman decision about a Provident case involving gambling which shows that FOS just accepts you have a gambling problem, you can still win these complaints.
+Don’t worry if your bank statements show a lot of gambling.
+The Ombudsman just accepts you have a gambling problem, you can still win these complaints.

-If you are still repaying a doorstep loan, you can still complain.
-If you tell the lender you want a payment arrangement, they will allow you to pay less each week over a longer period without adding any more interest.
+You can complain when you are still repaying a loan.
+If you tell the lender you want a payment arrangement, they should allow you to pay less each week over a longer period without adding any more interest.

 Need some help?

-Your local Citizens Advice can help with writing these complaints, that will be free.
+Your local Citizens Advice can help with these complaints.

 You don’t need a lawyer or a claims company.
 They take a LOT of your refund and you can make a better claim on your own than they can.
 A good claim involves telling your own story, you know what happened and a claims company doesn’t!